egoist/tsup/docs/README.md

 Turn on watch mode.
 This means that after the initial build, tsup will continue to watch for changes in any of the resolved files.

-> By default it always ignores `dist`, `node_modules` & `.git`
+> INFO: By default it always ignores `dist`, `node_modules` & `.git`

 ```bash
 tsup src/index.ts --watch --ignore-watch ignore-this-folder-too
 ```

-> You can specify more than a folder repeating "--ignore-watch", for example: `tsup src src/index.ts --watch --ignore-watch folder1 --ignore-watch folder2`
+> INFO: You can specify more than a folder repeating "--ignore-watch", for example: `tsup src src/index.ts --watch --ignore-watch folder1 --ignore-watch folder2`

 ### onSuccess

 You can specify command to be executed after a successful build, specially useful for **Watch mode**

-> You should not use shell scripts, if you need to specify shell scripts you can add it in your "scripts" field and set for example `tsup src/index.ts --watch --onSuccess \"npm run dev\"`

 ```bash
 tsup src/index.ts --watch --onSuccess "node dist/index.js"
 ```

+> Warning: You should not use shell scripts, if you need to specify shell scripts you can add it in your "scripts" field and set for example `tsup src/index.ts --watch --onSuccess \"npm run dev\"`

 ### Minify output